 March 2026

-Having been away for the first week see below just catching up but migrants decidedly limited so far on the local patch
+Having been away for the first week, see below, just catching up but migrants decidedly limited so far on the local patch

 Goshawks continue to show - here a 2cy male sparring with a Common Buzzard